On the ellipticity of the higher rank numerical range: Matrices with elliptical higher rank numerical range

 Let $\nu\subseteq \{1, \dots, r\}$ and $\overline{\nu}=\{1, \dots, r\}\setminus \nu$.
 We have $DC=O$, when the $i$-th rows of $C$ are zero, for $i \in \nu$ and the $j$-th columns of $D$ are zero for $j\in \bar{\nu}$.
-Thus, the results involving the block matrices in \cite[Theorems 5--7]{CH2012} follow as corollaries of Theorem~\ref{Tindeptheta} or Corollary~3.1, and their elliptical higher rank numerical ranges can be explicitly obtained.
-These matrices are in fact quadratic matrices, due to Proposition~\ref{pro}.
+Thus, the results on the block matrices in \cite[Theorems 5--7]{CH2012} follow as corollaries of Theorem~\ref{Tindeptheta} or Corollary~\ref{teor DC escalar}, and their elliptical higher rank numerical ranges can also be explicitly obtained, as in the result below.